rhw-repo/react-ts-ui-optimisation-test/README.md

+# Demo of Styles Optimization Sandbox

+This repository hosts a deployable clone of Demo of Styles, enabling:

+- Tracking metrics such as Lighthouse scores
+- Testing optimization strategies outside of the local development environment

+#### Technologies & Libraries:
+* React 19 (with Typescript in development)
+* React Router v7
+* DomPurify
+* FontAwesome SVG Icons

+Self-hosted assets:
+* Variable fonts in WOFF/WOFF2
+* WebP & AVIF images
+* mp4 Video background

+More details of the Demo of Styles project are found in the original README.md below.
+---

 # Demo of Styles

 Front End app developed from a company branded 'lookbook' type 'Demo of Styles' website, originally made for a financial sector client in 2025.